Barbara Honigmann

-Barbara Honigmann (born 12 February 1949 in East Berlin) is a German author, artist and theater director.
+Barbara Honigmann (born 12 February 1949) is a German author, artist and theater director.

+Life and career

 Honigmann is the daughter of Jewish emigrant parents, who returned to East Berlin in 1947 after a period of exile in Great Britain.
 Her parents were Litzi Friedmann (1910–1991; née Alice Kohlmann), an Austrian Communist who was the first wife of Kim Philby, a member of the Cambridge Five, and Georg Honigmann, PhD (1903–1984).
 Her mother was born in Vienna, Austria-Hungary, and worked in film dubbing in her later years.
 Her father was born in Wiesbaden, Germany and was the chief editor of the Berliner Zeitung while also being a filmmaker.
 The couple divorced in 1954.